-- Linking or unlinking a volume never causes volume jumps.
-So, it's safe to change the link settings even live on stage. - Output Volume and Output Volume Link are also available for the S/PDIF OUTPUT. - The S/PDIF Clock can be selected on the same page as S/PDIF Volume.
+Linking or unlinking a volume never causes volume jumps.
+So, it's safe to change the link settings even live on stage.

+✓ Output Volume and Output Volume Link are also available for the S/PDIF OUTPUT.

+The S/PDIF Clock can be selected on the same page as S/PDIF Volume.
 The PROFILER can generate a clock of 44.1, 48, 88.2, or 96 kHz.
 Your audio interface and DAW will be clocked at the selected rate and your DAW project should be set accordingly.
-PROFILER Head, PowerHead, Rack, and Power Rack need to be master of the clock.
-PROFILER Stage can also be used as slave.
+Older units of PROFILER Head, PowerHead, Rack, and Power Rack need to be master of the clock.
+More recent units, including PROFILER Stage, will display an option labeled "Auto/Internal" on this page, and can also be used as slave if you prefer.